 His canvas is as big or small as the beach he decides to work on.
 All he needs is a sunny day and a low tide before he begins envisioning what his next art piece will be.

-Intricate geometric shapes that can be admired for only hours before the tide washes it away.
+Intricate geometric shapes that can be admired for only hours before the tide washes them away.

-Using only a rope as a guide, he creates dazzling shapes.
+Using only a rope as a guide, Andres Amador creates dazzling shapes.